Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Transformed (TL1) and its regularization models

 \subsection{Sparsity of Local Minimizer}

 We study properties of local minimizers of both the constrained problem (\ref{cons-optim}) and the unconstrained model (\ref{uncons-optim}).
-As in $l_p$ and $l_{1-2}$ minimization \cite{l1-l2-yinminimization,l1-l2-lou2014computing}, a local minimizer of TL1 minimization extracts linearly independent columns from the sensing matrix $A$, with no requirement for $A$ to satisfy RIP.
-Reversely, we state additional conditions on $A$ for a stationary point to be a local minimizer besides the linear independence of the corresponding column vectors.
+As in $l_p$ and $l_{1-2}$ minimization \cite{l1-l2-yinminimization,l1-l2-lou2014computing}, a local minimizer of TL1 minimization extracts linearly independent columns from the sensing matrix $A$, without requiring $A$ to satisfy NSP.

 \begin{theo} (Local minimizer of constrained model)

 Suppose $x^*$ is a local minimizer of the constrained problem (\ref{cons-optim}) and $T^* = supp(x^*)$, then $A_{T^*}$ is of full column rank, i.e. columns of $A_{T^*}$ are linearly independent. \end{theo}